FOR IMMEDIATE RELEASE from the UNIVERSITY OF TORONTO

 TORONTO — The University of Toronto unveiled its ambitious plans today to transform one of the most iconic sites in the city: One Spadina Crescent.

 The building project will renew the south-facing 19th century Gothic Revival building and build out the unrealized northern face of the circle with a stunning work of contemporary architecture.
-Designed by Nader Tehrani and Katherine Faulkner, principals of the internationally acclaimed firm NADAAA, in collaboration with Architect-of-record Adamson & Associates, landscape architects Public Work, and heritage architects ERA, the revitalized site will be the new home of the John H. Daniels Faculty of Architecture, Landscape, and Design.
+Designed by Nader Tehrani, principal of the internationally acclaimed firm NADAAA, and his collaborator Katie Faulkner, the revitalized site will be the new home of the John H. Daniels Faculty of Architecture, Landscape, and Design.

 Originally built as a vista to the lake along Spadina Avenue — and later home to the Knox College Theological Seminary and the Connaught Laboratories — One Spadina Crescent is one of Toronto’s most prominent and historic addresses.
 Its renewal represents the largest architecture school expansion ever undertaken in Canada.
 When complete, the complex will be a focal point for education, research, and outreach on how to build more sustainable, beautiful, and socially just cities.